tanrax/org-social-relay/README.md

 The response includes:
 - `post`: The reply post URL (format: `{author_feed}#{timestamp}`)
 - `parent`: The post URL that received the reply
+- `parent_chain`: Array of post URLs from the root to the immediate parent (ordered from root to parent).
+Empty array if the parent is a root post.

+The `parent_chain` field allows you to:
+- **Find the root**: The first element is always the root post of the thread
+- **Reduce API calls**: Build the full conversation context without sequential lookups
+- **Identify relationships**: Posts sharing chain portions are in the same conversation branch

 To extract the author's feed from the `post` field, simply take the part before the `#` character.
 For example, from `https://alice.org/social.org#2025-02-05T13:15:00+0100`, the author is `https://alice.org/social.org`.